Join the Society and/or apply for a Practising Certificate

 Note: Holders of volunteer practising certificates must still arrange appropriate professional indemnity insurance, and they may only undertake work of a pro bono nature.

-Please note that fees apply from 1 July to 30 June and are pro-rated from August onwards.
+Please note that fees apply from 1 July to 30 June and are pro-rated half-yearly.
 Student memberships are not pro-rated.

 Note: Full members have the right to vote in Law Society elections, and may serve on Committees, Executive or Council.
 Associate members may serve on Law Society Committees, but may not vote in elections, or serve on Executive or Council.